keycloakify/keycloakify/README.md

 Checkout [this concrete example](https://github.com/garronej/keycloakify-demo-app/blob/main/src/index.tsx)

-## Some pages aren't customizable.
-Why?

-This project only support the most common user facing pages of Keycloak login.
-[Here is](https://user-images.githubusercontent.com/6702424/116784128-d4f97f00-aa92-11eb-92c9-b024c2521aa3.png) the complete list of pages.
-And [here are](https://github.com/InseeFrLab/keycloakify/tree/main/src/lib/components) the pages currently implemented.
-If you need to customize pages that are not supported yet you can submit an issue about it and wait for me get it implemented.
-If you can't wait PR are welcome!
-[Here](https://github.com/InseeFrLab/keycloakify/commit/0163459ad6b1ad0afcc34fae5f3cc28dbcf8b4a7) is the commit that adds support for the `login-otp.ftl` page.
-You can use it as a model for implementing other pages.
 ## Enable loading in a blink of an eye of login pages ⚡ (--external-assets)

 By default the theme generated is standalone.
 Meaning that when your users